TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

          string

    Description
-         Defines the field in the pages-table in which to search for the keywords.
+         Defines the field in the pages table in which to search for the keywords.
 Default is the field name "keyword".
-No check is done to see if the field you enter here exists, so enter an existing field, OK?!
+No check is done to see if the field you enter here exists, so make sure to enter an existing field!

    Default
          keywords